S-Samiksha/DSAI-Project/README.md

 The above is done throughout the notebooks and not in any specific notebook.

-# Single Variate Analysis (Exploratory Data Analysis)
+# Exploratory Data Analysis (EDA)
-There are 4 parts to Single Variate Analysis:
+There are 4 parts to EDA:
 Part 1: Review Status
 Part 2: Delivery Time
 Part 3: Product Type